AdarshGaur/Competitive-Programming/README.md

 ## [SPOJ](http://www.spoj.com)
-One of the oldest online judge.
+SPOJ (Sphere Online Judge) is an online judge system with over 315,000 registered users and over 20,000 problems.
+Tasks are prepared by its community of problem setters or are taken from previous programming contests.
+SPOJ allows advanced users to organize contests under their own rules and also includes a forum where programmers can discuss how to solve a particular problem.

+Apart from the English language, SPOJ also offers its content in Polish, Portuguese and Vietnamese languages.
+The solution to problems can be submitted in over 40 programming languages, including esoteric ones, via the Sphere Engine.
+It is run by the Polish company Sphere Research Labs and is one of the oldest online Judge.

 Solutions of the problems are names as the title with the problem code prefixed.